naivary/govm/README.md

 - `xfs` <br/>

 This variable is required if `DISK_SIZE-SECOND` is set otherwise it is getting ignored.

+NOTE: The second disk will be attached to your virtual-machine but you have to mount it to a mounting point.
+YOu can do it manually or in your provision script.
+There is also a pre-written [script](provision/linux/default.sh) which will do it for you.
+So it's recommended to use the pre-written script and add any further provision task to the script.

 `CUSTOME_VARIABLES: () -opt` <br/>
 Variables that you want to access in your provision script.